Kai-Karren/nlg-server/README.md

 The NLG server loads the responses from a given JSON file or from a directory consisting of multiple response JSON files.
 Using further nested directories is also supported.

+## Features

+- Load static response JSON files (single files or from a directory)
+- Use templates in your responses in the form {slotName} or $slotName (see examples section)

 ### Environment Variable

 ```